Weekend in Graz itinerary for first time visitors

-This post is a Graz travel guide that covers what to do in Graz for 2 days and includes all the juicy details of some of the best things to do in Graz Austria.
-From what to see, eat and where to stay this Graz itinerary has you covered.
+This post is a Graz travel guide that covers how to spend a weekend in Graz and includes all the juicy details of some of the best things to do in Graz Austria.
+Like what to do, see, eat and where to stay on a city break to Graz .

 Graz may not be as well-known as Vienna, but it is rapidly becoming a must visit destination for travel enthusiasts looking for a fresh and authentic Austrian experience.
 With a city centre adorned with architecture influenced by Italian Renaissance artists and architects, a range of culinary delights and futuristic landmarks.